hellowac/mapnik-wiki-zh-cn/cn_docs/PostGIS.md

+# PostGIS

 Mapnik's PluginArchitecture supports the use of different input formats.

 This plugin supports [PostGIS](http://en.wikipedia.org/wiki/PostGIS), a spatial extension to the popular PostgreSQL database.

-See also a performance tuning page: [[OptimizeRenderingWithPostGIS]]
+See also a performance tuning page: [OptimizeRenderingWithPostGIS](OptimizeRenderingWithPostGIS)

 ## Parameters